TheDiamondYT1/pe.thediamondyt.tk/_wiki/api/store/Store.md

 ---
 ## Minecraft Store API
 Mojang have a private API for interacting with their Minecraft Store servers.
 Here i will try to work out what all the fields mean so people can make their own API clients.
-Unfortunatly i cant seem to get this to work and curl returns `No reply from server`.
+Unfortunatly this requires Xbox Live authentication, and i don't know how to do that.

 ### Base info
 Some info used in every GET request on this page **unless specified otherwise**.